Fire restrictions and regulations are in place in Victoria to reduce the risk of bushfire and the chances it could damage or destroy life or property.

 Fire restrictions and permits or authorisations apply to various commercial and industrial activities, including use of machinery and equipment and apiary (beekeeping).

-Permits may be required for necessary commercial activities and equipment use.
+Permits from the Fire Permits Victoria website may be required for necessary commercial activities and equipment use.
 This includes:

 • welding, cutting and/or grinding